 City Manager Updates

-Here’s your weekly update for this week ending 11/20/20.
+Here’s your weekly update for the week ending 2/12/21

 Public Works Department:

 - The consultant for the Master Plan update is working on scheduling meetings with the neighborhood associations to gather input from them.
 They will also be meeting with the Parks Board in a special meeting to gather their input.